 What is a Soft Surface?

 A soft surface can refer to any rubber safety flooring including wet pour, rubber mulch and rubber tiles.

 Each of the surfaces are different in appearance, but all offer safety qualities.
 Rubber mulch is generally used in more natural areas.

 Wet pour is often preferred over rubber tiles, as it is a poured rubber surface.
 This means that the flooring can be installed in any shaped area with no wastage as it is poured in place rubber.

 Here is a step by step guide on how to pour rubber surfacing:

 - Mix EPDM rubber granules with binder

 - Pour mixture over the prepared sub base

-- Spread the rubber surface across the ground
+- Spread the rubber crumb across the ground

-- Screed the surface to create a flat surface at the required depth
+- Screed the rubber crumb to create a flat surface at the required depth